Geometric allocation approach to accelerating directed worm algorithm: Summary and discussion

-We have proposed the modified worm algorithm for classical models and demonstrated the performance improvement for the Ising model at the critical temperature.
-The kinks of the present worm are located on bonds instead of sites on a lattice.
-The probabilities at worm scattering are optimized using the directed-loop framework and the geometric allocation approach so that the bounce (rejection) probability is minimized and indeed reduced to zero in a wide range of temperature including the critical point.
-Furthermore, the probability for the worm head to go straight is maximized to reduce the diffusive nature of worm position.

-The reduction of the diffusive behavior is confirmed in the probability distribution of worm position as the rapid growth of the variance of the distribution as a function of scattering processes in Figs.~\ref{fig:P} and~\ref{fig:P_r}.
-As a result, the variance of worm length, as well as the variance of the susceptibility estimator, is significantly reduced as seen in the middle panel of Fig.~\ref{fig:sus-3D}, which is expected to lead to efficient sampling.
+We have proposed a modified worm algorithm for the Ising model and demonstrated performance improvement over the conventional worm algorithm at the critical temperature.
+The kinks of the present worm are located on bonds instead of sites of a lattice as shown in Figs.~\ref{fig:example} and~\ref{fig:ws}.
+The worm scattering probabilities are optimized using the directed worm framework and the geometric allocation approach as illustrated in Figs.~\ref{fig:go1} and~\ref{fig:go3}.
+We minimize the backscattering (rejection) probability and reduce it to zero in a wide range of temperatures, including the critical point.
+Moreover, we maximize the forward scattering probability to enhance further the diffusivity, or the diffusion constant, of the kink.
+Successful enhancement of the diffusivity is confirmed by observing the increased variance of the distribution of the distance between the two kinks, as displayed in Figs.~\ref{fig:P} and~\ref{fig:P_r}.
+As a result, the variance of the worm length, which is approximately proportional to the variance of the susceptibility estimator, is significantly reduced, as shown in Fig.~\ref{fig:sus-3D}\,(b).

-We have discussed how to compare Monte Carlo samplers and measure relevant quantities.
-While thermalization rate is quantified by exponential autocorrelation time, sampling efficiency, as we have stressed, should be compared in asymptotic variance.
+We have discussed how to quantify the computational efficiency of the MCMC method and measure relevant quantities in the present approach.
+The relaxation rate is quantified by the exponential autocorrelation time, and the sampling efficiency is by the asymptotic variance, which is the prefactor of the asymptotic scaling of the statistical error squared.

-The exponential autocorrelation time and the asymptotic variance in the present method are approximately only 4\% as large as those in the classical algorithm for the Ising model on the simple cubic lattice, shown in Figs.~\ref{fig:e-3D},~\ref{fig:sus-3D}, and~\ref{fig:tau_exp-3D}.
-Our algorithm is remarkably even more efficient than the Wolff cluster algorithm.
-The compared algorithms likely produce the same dynamic critical exponents of the exponential autocorrelation time and the asymptotic variance.
-The exponent of the longest time scale in the worm update is estimated to be $ z \approx 0.27$, which is somewhat larger than the previous estimate in the classical worm algorithm, $z \approx 0.174$\,\cite{DengGS2007}, but consistent with the recent estimate in the Wolff update, $z=0.24(2)$\,\cite{LiuPS2014}.
-This agreement suggests that the worm and the Wolff algorithms share the same exponent of the exponential autocorrelation time as well as the asymptotic variance.
+The exponential autocorrelation times and the asymptotic variances in the present worm update are approximately only 4\% as large as in the classical (conventional) worm update for the simple cubic lattice Ising model as shown in Figs.~\ref{fig:e-3D},~\ref{fig:sus-3D}, ~\ref{fig:A}, and~\ref{fig:tau_exp-3D}.
+The present worm update is surprisingly even more efficient than the Wolff cluster update, although the exponent of the asymptotic variance is most likely the same.
+We expect the improvement over the classical algorithm to be attributed to the variance reduction of the worm length.